thu-ml/warplda/README.md

 ## Output format

+## License

+MIT

 ## Reference

-	Please cite WarpLDA if you find it is useful.
+Please cite WarpLDA if you find it is useful!

 	@inproceedings{chen2016warplda,
 	  title={WarpLDA: a Cache Efficient O(1) Algorithm for Latent Dirichlet Allocation},